Humans are visual-oriented beings.

-Add visuals to well-researched and useful content and that content is much more likely to resonate with its audience over time.
+Add visuals to well-researched and useful content, and that content is much more likely to resonate with its audience over time.

-The idea is the same.
+This is the same.

-6. Visuals Help Drive Leads
+6. Visuals Can Help Drive Leads

-This makes sense considering most people will see page image(s) before anything else, including a product title, and either be turned on or off, then decide to stay, go, or buy/convert.
+Depending on that first-impression visual, they will either be turned on or off, then decide to stay, go, or buy/convert.

-7. Content Can Be Repurposed into a Variety of Rich Media Types
+7. Content Can Be Repurposed Into A Variety of Rich Media Types